AhmadMoussa/GORILLA-SUN-BLOG/_posts/2021-07-26-Parametric-Functions-and-Particles.md

 }
 </code></pre>

 This is pretty straightforward in javascript (a little bit trickier in processing/java).
-We basically use the same loop that we use for drawing the points and populate and array with random values.
+We basically use the same loop that we use for drawing the points and populate an array with random values.
 We'll use the array as follows in the draw loop:

 <pre><code>function draw(){
   background(220);